oracle-livelabs/adb/atp-twitter-api/api-collection/api-collection.md

     ![installation of modules](images/python-path.png)

     - if you have 3.10 version of python installed, be sure to install 3.9 now.
 Use this [link](https://www.python.org/downloads/release/python-390/) to install (Select the version that matches your computer).
     - If you have both, that is no problem for VSCode as you can change the Python Interpreter.
-Use **CMD+Shift+P** to type **Python: Select Interpreter**
+Use **CMD+Shift+P** to type **Python: Select Interpreter.**

     ![VSCode search bar](images/python-interpreter.png)

-    - Select the 3.9 Version of Python to run the code correctly.
+    - Select the 3.9 version of Python to run the code correctly.

     ![Python interpreter options](images/python39.png)

-2. Select the **Play button** in the top right to run the code in terminal from VSCode.
+2. Run the code in the IDE of choice.
+In this example, select the **Play button** in the top right to run the code in terminal from VSCode.

     ![VSCode run terminal button](images/run-terminal.png)